The Wendy's Company

-The Wendy's Company is an American holding company for the major fast food chain Wendy's.
-Its headquarters are in Dublin, Ohio.
+The Wendy's Company is an American fast food corporation and the holding company for Wendy's and First Kitchen.
+Originally founded as the Deisel-Wemmer Company, it is headquartered in Dublin, Ohio.
 The company's principal subsidiary, Wendy's International, is the franchisor of Wendy's restaurants.

 Wendy's International

 Wendy's International, Inc. is the franchisor of Wendy's restaurants and the former parent company of Wendy's.
 It also owned Tim Hortons, Baja Fresh, and had a 70 percent stake in Cafe Express.
 The corporate headquarters is located in Dublin, Ohio, a suburb of Columbus.
 Wendy's International is owned by the Wendy's Company.

 The Tim Hortons chain was spun off by Wendy's into a separate company in September 2006.
 The Baja Fresh chain was sold in October 2006.
-On September 15, 2008, the purchase of Wendy's International Inc. by Triarc Companies, Inc. was approved by shareholders.
+On September 15, 2008, the purchase of Wendy's International, Inc. by Triarc Companies, Inc. was approved by shareholders.
 On September 30, the merger was completed, with Triarc being renamed to Wendy's/Arby's Group, Inc, a change of leadership for both Arby's and Wendy's and the stock symbol changed to WEN.